Aaditya1612/Price-Comparator/README.md

 ### Accessing the Application

-Visit [http://localhost:3000](http://localhost:3000) in your web browser to access the Price Comparator Tool.
+Visit the localhost port number where the web app has fired up in your web browser.

 ## Demo 📹